Zaubrik/shadow/README.md

 Reflects properties to attributes and calls `actuallyRender` if the optional boolean `isRendering` is true (default: true).

-#### dispatchCustomEvent(eventName: string, {bubbles, composed, detail})

-Dispatch a CustomEvent which bubbles as default through the whole DOM.

-#### isInEventPath(event: Event, selector: string): boolean

-Checks if an element matching the selector is in the event's `composedPath()`.
-It takes an event and a selector as arguments where the custom element's tagName is the default selector.

-#### changeCss(styles: Record<string, string>, selector?: string): void

-Takes a JavaScript style object and an optional selector (default is the custom element itself) and adds or changes specific inline styles to the element matching the selector without altering other style values.
-CSS custom properties (variables) are allowed.

 #### getSlotElements(): HTMLElement[]

 Returns an array of the slot elements of the custom element.